blabla1337/skf-flask/skf/markdown/knowledge_base/39-knowledge_base--Session_cookies_without_the_HttpOnly_flag--.md

 ## Description:

 The http-only flag is an option that can be set when creating a cookie.
-This flag ensures that the cookie can not be read or edited by javascript.
+This flag ensures that the cookie can not be read or edited by JavaScript.
 This ensures that an attacker can not steal this cookie as a cross-site scripting vulnerability is present in the application.

 ## Solution: